HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 ## Motivation

-Metadata in haxe is currently just a string which is most of the time needlessly dynamic.
+Metadata in haxe is currently just a string.
+Most of the time this is needlessly dynamic.

 This has the following drawbacks:
 * Users are not notified if they make a typo or if the metadata they are using is deprecated.